 Thai Chicken Marinade

-- Soy sauce – you can get all fancy and use Thai soy sauce but just about any soy sauce would do!
+- Soy sauce: You can get all fancy and use Thai soy sauce but just about any soy sauce would do!

-- Fresh Garlic – avoid using garlic powder.
+- Fresh garlic: Avoid using garlic powder.
 Only the real thing for this recipe! 😉

 Throw everything into a blender or food processor and blend it all up because that’s really the fastest, easiest way to get this going.
+If you want to go the traditional route, a mortar and pestle works beautifully too (it just takes a bit more elbow grease).

 In other words, I am lazy and this is how I get it done with minimal effort in minimal time.